dorianps/SplitMe/README.md

 3. If you want to change source, target and skipped directories you can do by changing variables 'jpegdir', 'savedir' (in splitt.m) and 'skipdir' (in skip.m).

 4. The script is not a piece of art in today programming and may be innacurate in some aspects.
-It has been created by a beginner and only for the strict purpose of controlling and splitting ~500 pictures.
-Both processing and moving the rectangles are slow.
-This is normal because of the high computations needed for all rectangles to move together.
+It has been created as a GUI to inspect and split ~500 pictures.
+Moving the rectangles and saving the slices may be slow.

 ####################################################################